sudeepgupta90/scaleit/README.md

 - The configuration of the different applications (to be monitored) can be deployed in the application deployment namespace
 - A customised K8s operator can watch for the config CRD's which it can collect and feed to the main autoscaler application
 - The autoscaler application can then be scaled to watch/scale the deployed applications

+### Other improvements

+- Observability: Currently we integrated prometheus metrics directly, a batter option would have been to use Open Telemetry which is compatible with a wider range of tooling

+-  Programming Language: Given more time, Golang is better suited for such kind of projects rather than python

+- Helm Chart: Helm Chart to dpeloy the entire setup on K8s

 ### Self Management
 The autoscaler app can be made to watch itself so that it may handle the load capacity, and service accordingly